 Deliberately, Sarah lingered over the ironing board humming to herself, dawdled around gathering eggs, and strolled down to fetch Belle from the pasture for evening milking.
-Milk sloshed out as Sarah carried the pail to the house, stopping on the way to pour some into a shallow pan for the barn cats.
-They ringed about, a pinwheel of stripes and colors, jostling against each other.
+Milk sloshed out as Sarah carried the pail to the house, stopping on the way to pour some into a shallow pan for the colors, jostling against each other.

 Chores finished, Sarah washed her face, pulled on a clean shirt, and glanced in the mirror.
 A narrow face and dark brown eyes stared back.
-Although Mama called the freckles splattered across her nose good luck pennies, she knew they were simply brown spots.
+Although Mama called the freckles splattered across her nose good-luck pennies, she knew they were simply brown spots.
 But truth be told, she realized she was fence post plain and that most folks simply looked around her, never seeing her.